 Inflammation is the most common health complication associated with gallstones.
 The gallstone causes the inflammation of the gallbladder.
-In clinical terminologies, this condition is referred as cholecystitis.
+In clinical terminologies, this condition is referred to as cholecystitis.
 This can lead to extreme pain followed by fever.

 Obstruction of the Bile Duct

-Any obstruction of the bile duct can lead to a severe health complication.
+Any obstruction of the bile duct can lead to severe health complications.
 Usually, the gallstones are responsible for the obstruction of the bile duct.
 As the size of gallstone varies, so any small gallstone is capable of blocking the duct and resulting in a severe health problem.
 This condition may progress to jaundice and infection of the bile duct.